celiopassos/linear-algebra-done-right-solutions/Chapter 08 - Operators on Complex Vector Spaces/8C - Characteristic and Minimal Polynomials.md

 \end{align}
 $$

 and so all the eigenvalues of the operator are zeros of the above polynomial.
 However, it is not yet clear whether this polynomial is minimal or characteristic polynomial of given operator, since the multiplicities of roots may differ in those two polynomials, even though all the mentioned polynomials have the same set of roots.
-We will now try to prove, that this polynomial is in fact minimal (and hence, characteristic, because it is monomial and its degree is n).
+We will now try to prove, that this polynomial is in fact minimal (and hence, characteristic, because it is monic and its degree is n).

 First let us prove that minimal polynomial has in fact degree $n$.
 To do it, we will prove lemma: $A^j$ has a form